uurtech/KYC-test/README.md

+use nvm to switch to node 16.x before runnnig npm i && npm start

 Before running npm install, you need to execute the following command in the terminal to set a parameter for Node.js:

 export NODE_OPTIONS=--openssl-legacy-provider #if you have issues